zenorocha/liferay-learn/docs/commerce/2.x/en/store-administration/adding-regions.md

 # Adding Regions

 This article describes to how to add states, provinces, or other administrative regions in Liferay Commerce.
-By default only the United States and Italy have all of their respective country's states and provinces listed in the _Countries_ settings.
+By default the United States and Italy have all of their respective country's states and provinces listed in the _Countries_ settings.

 1. Navigate to the _Control Panel_ → _Commerce_ → _Settings_.
 1. Click _Countries_.